What You Should Know Before Bathing Your Puppy

 7. Can I blast my puppy with a hair dryer?

-Do not use on low and place it at a distance away their skin.
-Safe is some kind of a towel dry.
+Do not use it on low and place it at a distance away from their skin.
+Safe is some towel dry.

 8. At what age can I use a flea shampoo?

-Never apply flea shampoos unless they are clearly labeled safe on puppies and you must first talk to your vet because some are too harsh on minimal pups.
+Never apply flea shampoos unless they are clearly labelled safe for puppies, and you must first talk to your vet because some are too harsh for young pups.

-9. Is it possible to wash the puppy when they have a rash on the skin?
+9. Is it possible to wash the puppy when they has a rash on the skin?

-Not without the advice of vet.
+Not without a vet’s advice.
 Certain shampoos could actually aggravate it.
 A veterinarian can prescribe a medicated or a gentle one.

 10. How to get my puppy to admit that he hates baths?